 Electric Air Handler / Fan Coil

 Typically, these furnaces are installed in all electric homes.
 A resistance strip heat package is used.
 This type of heating can be expensive if it’s used as the primary heat source.
 Ideally a heat pump would be installed outside, in place of an air conditioner, as a way to generate more affordable heating bills.

 Air-to-Air Heat Pump

-An air-to-air heat pump (commonly referred to as a heat pump) is located outside of the house just as an air conditioner would.
+An air-to-air heat pump (commonly just referred to as a heat pump) is located outside of the house just as an air conditioner would.
 In fact, an air-to-air heat pump gets installed in place of an air conditioner.
 It isn’t necessary to have both an air conditioner and heat pump.
 A heat pump serves as an air conditioner in the summer months and as a heat pump in the winter.
 A heat pump is simply an air conditioner that can operate backwards.
-A heat pump can provide heat by running in reverse to create a warm coil for air to blow across; a similar, but reversed, process is seen in our diagram on air conditioning.
+It can provide heat by running in reverse to create a warm coil for air to blow across; a similar, but reversed, process is seen in our diagram on air conditioning.